 Tracey then found a studio space to rent from a close friend and fellow photographer.
 This allowed another venue for her to work out of and offer to clients.
 The more work she ended up doing, the more confident she became with the images she was able to produce.
 In addition to finding a studio location, she spent a lot of time practicing and learning new techniques and theory of photography.

 Photo of (from left to right) Tracey Mounsey, Rosalind Mitchell, Kristina Mitchell

-In 2018 Tracey was published by a magazine for the first time, and shortly after that she was published by several more.
+In 2018, Tracey was published by a magazine for the first time.
+Shortly after that, she was published by several more.

-“It was very daunting to submit to a magazine for the first time, there was a lot of self-doubt and uncertainty.
-I put a huge amount of pressure on myself, and still to this day, to learn more skills, perfect the art of photography, and create more compelling work.
+“It was very daunting to submit to a magazine for the first time.
+There was a lot of self-doubt and uncertainty.
+I put a huge amount of pressure on myself to learn more skills, perfect the art of photography and create more compelling work.

-Thankfully something I don’t give into is competition with others.
-I find that to be unhealthy in so many ways, as each photographer has their own perspective, expertise, and style.
-With many other great photographers around me it’s beautiful to see what they can produce.
+Thankfully, something I don’t give into is competition with others.
+I find that to be unhealthy in so many ways.
+Each photographer has their own perspective, expertise and style.
+With many other great photographers around me, it’s beautiful to see what they can produce.